 xfconf-query --create --type string -c displays -p /Schemes/Apply -s $profile

-xinput disable "Jieli Technology USB Composite Device Stylus"
+xinput enable "Jieli Technology USB Composite Device Stylus stylus"

 # Main screen on